Growing Zones: 5-8 outdoors(hardy down to -10℉) 5-8 outdoors

 Delicious Peaches in the First Season

-These trees are even insect resistant, meaning you can grow your peaches organically.
+Even better?
+Elberta Peach Trees are the most disease resistant peach trees available.
+And these trees are even insect resistant, meaning you can grow your peaches organically.
 No more harsh chemicals or sprays.
-And even better?
-These must-have peaches ripen to a deep, golden yellow with a blush of red.

-So, with proper care, you will be able to start picking peaches after the first season, or as soon as the first year under optimal conditions.
+Because we’ve nurtured your tree, continually pruning back to encourage more branches, you'll see dramatic growth.
+The additional limbs produce significantly more fruit and produce it much more quickly.
+Since we’ve done the work ahead of time, you will be able to start picking peaches after the first season, or as soon as the first year under optimal conditions.
 We even give them one last pruning before shipping, at no additional cost to you.
-This process will also ensure that your tree is dwarf-sized and the fruit is easy to harvest!
+This process will also ensure that your tree is dwarf-sized, and the fruit is easy to harvest!

-Elberta Peach Trees grow rapidly and mature quickly to a height of 15 feet.
+Elberta Peach Trees grow rapidly and mature quickly.
 The faster they grow, the sooner they reward you with delicious fruit.
 Order your very own Elberta today!

 Elberta Peach Tree Pollination